evilusean/Pysean/Sean/JapaNaeS/readme.md

 Furigana = Hiragana characters are used to spell out the pronunciation of a kanji be being written above(or beside) Keigo (敬語) means “respectful language” </br>
 Teineigo (丁寧語) is the standard polite form</br>
-Sonkeigo (尊敬語) is used when you show respect to others in situations where you are talking about someone else who is a higher status than you</br>
+Sonkeigo (尊敬語) is used when you show respect to others in situations where you are talking about someone else who is  higher status</br>
 Kenjougo (謙譲語) is used to show humility. </br>